What you will learn at the Nuffield Undergraduate Scholars Institute.

 - Free accommodation and weekday meals at Nuffield College.

-The deadline for applications is Monday 15 April 2019 at 11:59pm.
-See the How to Apply for further details.
+The deadline for applications is 16 March 2020.
+See How to Apply for further details.

-Find out whether you are eligible for the NUSI, and what the selection panel are looking for.
+Find out whether you are eligible for NUSI, and what the selection panel are looking for.

-How to apply for a place at the NUSI.
+How to apply for a place at NUSI.